cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-tdid.md

 Student s;
 ```

-- The Terminus DID contract provides a set of special tags, known as the official tags.
+- The Olares DID contract provides a set of special tags, known as the official tags.
 It is defined in the empty TName `""` and its tagger is specified as the `RootTagger`.
 All TNames can set official tags and we'll introduce the detailed access control policy later.

 #### Access Control of Tags